Rental Insurance in BC — Landlord, Tenant & Strata

 - Liability: Slip-and-fall, negligence claims — target $2 million minimum in BC

-- Loss of rent: Replaces rental income while unit is uninhabitable from an insured event
+- Loss of rent: Replaces rental income while the unit is uninhabitable after an insured event

 Key Point

-Minimum liability coverage for BC landlords: $2 million.
+Liability coverage of $2 million is a widely recommended minimum for BC landlords.
 Medical costs and litigation in BC are high.
-Being underinsured to save $100/year on premiums is a false economy.
-Talk to your broker about the right level for your property.
+Being underinsured to save $100 a year on premiums is a false economy.
+Talk to your broker about the right amount for your property type and location.

 2. Tenant Insurance (Their Policy)

-Tenant insurance covers three things: the tenant's personal belongings (contents), the tenant's personal liability (if they accidentally cause damage or injure someone), and additional living expenses if the tenant is displaced by a covered event.
-Your landlord policy does not cover any of these.
+Tenant insurance covers three things: the tenant's personal belongings (contents), the tenant's personal liability if they accidentally cause damage or injure someone, and additional living expenses (ALE) if the tenant is displaced by a covered event.
+Your landlord policy does not cover any of these three items.

 - Contents: Furniture, clothing, electronics, personal items

-- Liability: Tenant-caused damage (e.g., kitchen fire, bathtub overflow)
+- Liability: Tenant-caused damage such as a kitchen fire or bathtub overflow

-- Additional living expenses (ALE): Hotel and temporary housing if displaced
+- Additional living expenses (ALE): Hotel and temporary housing if the tenant is displaced

-Tenant insurance is not required by BC law, but you can make it a material term of the tenancy agreement.
-If it is in the agreement before the tenant signs, it is enforceable.
-Require proof (a certificate or declaration page) before handing over keys.
+Tenant insurance is not required under BC's Residential Tenancy Act, but you can make it a material term of the tenancy agreement.
+If it is written into the agreement before the tenant signs, it is enforceable.
+Require a certificate or declaration page before handing over keys.
+BC Residential Tenancy Branch arbitrators have upheld tenant insurance as a valid material term in confirmed hearings.

 3. Strata Corporation Insurance (Condos Only)

-The strata corporation buys a master policy that covers the building structure, common areas (hallways, elevators, roof, parking), and often the "original fixtures" — what the developer installed.
+The strata corporation carries a master policy under the Strata Property Act that covers the building structure, common areas — hallways, elevators, roof, parking — and original fixtures installed by the developer.
 It does not cover your upgrades.
-If you replaced the kitchen cabinets or installed hardwood flooring, those are "betterments" and must be insured on your landlord policy.
+Replaced kitchen cabinets, new hardwood flooring, or custom countertops are "betterments" and must be insured on your own landlord policy.
+Every year, the strata must review its insurance needs and report coverage at the annual general meeting.

 Coverage Comparison — Who Pays for What?